Skip to main content

 You can use signadot cluster list to see the names of clusters already registered with Signadot.

-signadot cluster token create --cluster my-cluster
+signadot cluster token list --cluster <cluster-name>

 If you run into connection issues, check that: